wickandbergamot/wickandbergamot/docs/src/developing/deployed-programs/debugging.md

 title: "Debugging"
 ---

-Solana programs run on-chain, so debugging them in the wild can be challenging.
+Safecoin programs run on-chain, so debugging them in the wild can be challenging.
-To make debugging programs easier, developers can write unit tests that directly test their program's execution via the Solana runtime, or run a local cluster that will allow RPC clients to interact with their program.
+To make debugging programs easier, developers can write unit tests that directly test their program's execution via the Safecoin runtime, or run a local cluster that will allow RPC clients to interact with their program.

 ## Running unit tests